 In my family we’ve always been huge fans of Chinese recipes with tofu.
 Nothing beats a combination of tofu and veggies cooked in a flavorful sauce and served over rice.

-In short, I used a method I’d described in my recipe for tofu tacos with fajita vegetables (not Asian, I know, but bear with me): cook the tofu and vegetables separately, then add both of them back to the skillet, and toss in a flavorful sauce until it thickens.
+I described my cooking method in my recipe for tofu tacos with fajita vegetables (not Asian, I know, but bear with me): I cook the tofu and vegetables separately, then add both of them back to the skillet, and toss in a flavorful sauce until it thickens.

-See the instructions for both cooking methods over here and in the recipe card below.
+See the instructions for both cooking methods below over here and in the recipe card below.

 To finish my tofu and peppers stir-fry, I used a homemade Szechuan-style sauce made with just a few simple ingredients.
 If you aren’t familiar with Szechuan sauce (or want to know how I simplified it), read on.